jesslin02/Parstagram/README.md

 The following **additional** features are implemented:

-- [x] instead of going to a Post Details activity, tapping a post goes to a Post Details fragment instead
-  - [x] after pressing the back button inside the Post Details fragment, user will return to the their previous Feed position instead of starting at the top

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):